Exploring Quantumness at Long-Baseline Neutrino Experiments: Theory

 The gray triangular region outside the green boundaries is unphysical since, for NOvA, no energy triplet exists in that region.
 The black and white region in the left panel satisfies the LGI of $K_3 <1$.

 Note that, while the LG measure $K_3^{Q++}$ is able to capture the quantum behavior only for certain regions of the parameter space, the quantity $K_3^{\mathrm{max}}$ captures the violation of the LGI for all available neutrino energies.
+This conclusion remains valid regardless of the precise choice of neutrino mixing parameters and holds across neutrino experiments, since the quantity $K_3^{\mathrm{max}}$ can capture a violation of the LGI as long as at least one of the four measures, $K_3^{Q++}$, $K_3^{Q+-}$, $K_3^{Q-+}$, or $K_3^{Q--}$, violates the inequality.
 This demonstrates that considering all possible LG strings through $K_3^{\mathrm{max}}$ can, in principle, significantly increase the likelihood for observation of non-classicality, further motivating the use of this approach in our analyses.

 However, in a realistic experiment, the large error bars in the neutrino survival probability can lead to non-trivial complications.
 Even for the classical case, apparent violations of the LGI may be observed due to statistical and systematic fluctuations in the values of the neutrino survival probability or the correlation function.
 Since the relationship $K_3^{\mathrm{max}} \geq K_3^{++}$ always holds, even a purely classical implementation can yield a larger apparent violation of LGI when using $K_3^{\mathrm{max}}$.
 In fact, this can, in principle, even lead to an overall reduction in the significance of quantumness for such systems.